simplertasks/aicommandscript/examples/AICS-master-french-simple-template.md

 - Show user-facing messages exactly as defined in templates and behaviors.

 // BEHAVIORS STANDARD
-- On session start: display <language_prompt>
+- When session start: display <language_prompt>
-- After user chooses ,
+- After user chooses,
 translate all messages and templates into that language
 - Then: display <hello_message>
 - When session ends: display <goodbye_message>